PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 ## Systemwide Permissions

-macOS has certain permissions that apply to all software across the system.
+macOS has permissions that apply to all software across the system.
 These can be found under [Privacy & Security](https://support.apple.com/guide/mac-help/change-privacy-security-settings-on-mac-mchl211c911f/mac) in the Settings.

 ## XProtect